Seven-zxy/UAV-Tiny-Object-Detection/README.md

 ## 📄 License

-This repository is released under the MIT License.
+This repository is released under the Apache-2.0 License.
 See [LICENSE](LICENSE) for details.

 Note: Dataset itself is not included in this repository due to